pasdam/pasdam.github.io/content/blog/posts/migrate_personal_blog_from_gatsby_to_hugo.md

   - Hugo
 title: Why I migrated my personal blog from GatsbyJS to Hugo
 ---
-Over the years my personal blog went through different iterations, using different stacks.
-When I started using [GatsbyJS](https://www.gatsbyjs.com/) I thought that would have been my last stack as I was initially very happy with
+Over the years my personal blog has undergone several iterations, each using a different tech stack.
+When I adopted [GatsbyJS](https://www.gatsbyjs.com/), I believed I had found my long-term solution as I was initially very happy with
-it: [React](https://react.dev/) is a very good and easy to use library to develop frontends, the Gatsby community is big, and there are plenty of resources or example about implementing common frontend features.
+it: [React](https://react.dev/) is a very good and easy to use library to develop frontends, the Gatsby community is big, and there are plenty of resources or examples about implementing common frontend features.

-Unfortunately through the years I faced quite some challenges in maintaining the blog, given that the amount of time I was willing to spend on it was very limited and the (relatively) big effort required to keep the framework updated.
+However, maintaining the blog proved challenging over time.
+My limited available time clashed with the significant effort required to keep the framework updated.

 This is the journey that brought me to ditch GatsbyJS in favour of [Hugo](https://gohugo.io/).